ZIP Code 66782 in West Mineral, KS

 Education, Health & Community

-In 2023, 4.20% of adults (25+) have a bachelor's degree or higher, which is markedly below the state rate (35.20%).
-High school or higher is 89.20%, which is on par with the state rate (91.90%).
-The uninsured rate is 8.50%, which is on par with the state rate (8.90%).
-Public coverage is 57.60%, which is markedly above the state rate (30.40%).
-The share of people in poverty is 5.80%, which is comparable to the national rate (8.70%), down 13.80 percentage points since 2011 and above its 2019 pre-pandemic level by 2.70 percentage points.
+In 2024, 1.70% of adults (25+) have a bachelor's degree or higher, which is far lower than the national rate (35.70%).
+High school or higher is 92.20%, which is comparable to the national rate (89.60%).
+The uninsured rate is 12.20%, which is comparable to the national rate (8.40%).
+The share of people in poverty is 5.70%, which is comparable to the national rate (8.80%), down 13.80 percentage points since 2011 and above its 2019 pre-pandemic level by 2.70 percentage points.
 This points to a pronounced improvement in local conditions - rising incomes, firmer consumer demand, and a stronger tax base.
-Among residents ages 3+, the largest enrollment group is elementary (50.00%).
-College enrollment is 5.88%, which is far lower than the national rate (26.70%), indicating the community may be more oriented toward vocational/trade or direct-to-workforce opportunities.
+Among residents ages 3+, the largest enrollment group is elementary (52.63%).
+College enrollment is 13.16%, which is comparable to the national rate (26.70%), meaning the community mirrors broader higher-education participation.

 Explore More:Educational AttainmentHealth InsurancePoverty Over TimeSchool Enrollment